Fascia Research Society logo

 GOVERNING BOARD

-Robert SchleipRobert Schleip, FRS Vice President
+Robert SchleipRobert Schleip, FRS Founding Director

 Dr. Robert Schleip is Research Director of the European Rolfing Association and also Director of the Fascia Research Group (Munich & Ulm, Germany.)
 His research on the active contractile properties of fascia was honored with the Vladimir Janda Award.
 He loves the interdisciplinary learning exchange in the fascia research field and has been a driving force behind the international Fascia Research Congress series, as well the 4-annual conference series 'Connective Tissues in 'Sports Medicine'.